Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/05-Simple-Operations.md

 b = 4
 print(a / b) # 6.25
 ```
-Integer devision (operator **\//**)
+**Integer devision** (operator **\//**)
 It returns floor value for both integer and floating point arguments.

 When the result of floor division (//) is positive, it is as though the fractional portion is truncated off, leaving only the integer portion.

-When the result is negative, the result is rounded down to the next smallest (greater negative) integer:
+When the result is negative, the result is rounded down to the next smallest (greater negative) integer.
 ```python
 a = 5.0
 b = 2